Marcono1234/jtreesitter-type-gen/README.md

 ### Generating the code

 First obtain the standalone jtreesitter-type-gen CLI JAR, either from the [GitHub Releases](https://github.com/Marcono1234/jtreesitter-type-gen/releases) or by [building it yourself](#building).
-In the following that JAR will be referred to as `cli.jar`.
+In the following that JAR will be referred to as `jtreesitter-type-gen.jar`.

 The following options are required:
 - `--node-types=<nodeTypesFile>`\